Internship in Germany Part II: How To Apply For German Internship Visa

 In an earlier post, we discussed some of the most practical ways of finding an internship in Germany.

-In this edition, let’s take a look in details of the visa application process for an internship in Germany.
+In this edition, let’s take a look at the details of the application process for a German internship visa.

 1. Research Is The Key!

 To prepare for everything, you need a maximum of 6 months before the start date of your internship.

 This is ample time to apply for a German internship visa and to get yourself ready for the journey.

 Depending on where you come from, I would suggest that you check the embassy in your city on the requirements.
 Hey, it’s always good to ask!
 They will, and might, have the information ready for you in a leaflet.

 Writing to them may save you some time to do some research.
 Find contacts of your local embassy in your country at Auswaertigesamt.de.